islamsamy214/gin-di/README.md

 # Gin DI Framework

-A lightweight, Laravel-inspired service container implementation for the [Gin Framework](https://github.com/gin-gonic/gin).
+A lightweight, Laravel-inspired structure implementation for the [Gin Framework](https://github.com/gin-gonic/gin).
 Simplify dependency management, enhance modularity, and build scalable Go web applications with ease.

 ---

 ## 🚀 Features

-- **Service Container**: Register and resolve dependencies effortlessly.
 - **Middleware Integration**: Seamlessly inject services into Gin's context.
 - **Extensible Design**: Add custom services and providers with ease.
 - **Laravel-Inspired**: Bring Laravel's elegance to your Go applications.
+- **Database**: Starting with pgsql primarily, you can replace it with any other client **NO ORM USED, NOR SQLC** just a pure pgsql client [Go pgsql client](https://github.com/lib/pq)
+- **Logging**: Daily logging, alongside with the CLI logging

 ---